tillitis/tillitis-key1/hw/application_fpga/README.md

 instances of all cores as well as the memory system.

 The memory system allows the CPU to access cores in different ways given the current execution mode.
-There are two execution modes - firmware and application.
-Basically, in application mode the access is more restrictive.
+There are three execution modes - firmware, application and system call.
+Each mode give access to a different set of resources.
+Where app mode is the most restrictive and firmware mode is the least restrictive.

 The rest of the components are under `cores`.
 They typically have their own `README.md` file documenting them and their API in detail.